EvolveTechnology/toll-calculator/README.md

 Your job is to deliver the code and from now on, you are the responsible go-to-guy for this solution.
 This is a solution you will have to put your name on.

 ## Instructions
 You can make any modifications or suggestions for modifications that you see fit.
-Deliver your results via e-mail.
+Deliver your results via a pull-request or e-mail.